guillermooo/sublime-undocs/source/reference/key_bindings.rst

 Warning about Bindable Keys
 ---------------------------

+If you're developing a package, keep this in mind:

 * ``Ctrl+Alt+<alphanum>`` should not be used on any Windows key bindings.
 * ``Option+<alphanum>`` should not be used on any OS X key bindings.

-In both cases, the users ability to insert non-ascii characters would be compromised.
+In both cases, the user's ability to insert non-ascii characters would be compromised.

+If you are the end-user, you are free to remap those key combinations.

 Keeping Key Maps Organized